 It worked.
 Wispr Flow became the poster child, raising $81 million by late 2025, with Bloomberg reporting talks in May 2026 at a valuation around $2 billion (reported talks, not confirmed).
 The demos were slick, the funding was huge, and "dictation" quietly became another line item next to your other AI subscriptions.

 Then the counterattack: Apple Silicon got fast enough to run serious speech models locally.
-A wave of on-device apps proved you could match cloud transcription on your own Neural Engine, charge once, and never touch the user's audio.
+A wave of on-device apps proved you could match cloud transcription on your own Neural Engine, work offline, and never touch the user's audio.
 By 2026, that is the real choice you are making.

 Camp one: the cloud subscription apps (checked July 4, 2026)